 Another outcome we expect is to lay the groundwork for implementation of more complex actions defined and prioritized by the work group.
 A challenging, but we believe achievable, goal is to develop new approaches for a food regulatory system that: 1) Can deal effectively with the local/regional food system that includes farmers and food entrepreneurs; and 2) Has food safety, regulatory efficiency, and small business viability as co-equal goals.

-Outcomes that would follow closely or be intertwined with the above three:

-An improved climate for the regulated community of farmers and local food entrepreneurs to understand and comply with food regulations; regulation and inspection is viewed more as a partnership in food safety and less as an adversarial experience.

-Food entrepreneurs deal with an efficient and transparent food safety and licensing system when starting new ventures.

-Regulators have systematic support from their agencies and from the regulated community to do education and outreach work.

 The community innovation: